dask/dask-blog/_posts/2019-09-26-dask-hyperparam-opt.md

 will find the best model possible with minimal `partial_fit` calls[^qual].

 [^qual]:More accurately, Hyperband will find close to the best model possible with $N$ `partial_fit` calls in expected score with high probability, where "close" means "within log terms of the upper bound on score".
-For details, see Corollary 1 of the [corresponding paper][hyperband-paper] or Theorem 5 of [Hyperband's paper][hyperband-paper].
+For details, see Corollary 1 of the [corresponding paper][scipy19] or Theorem 5 of [Hyperband's paper][hyperband-paper].

 Hyperband has significant parallelism because it has two "embarrassingly parallel" for-loops -- Dask can exploit this.
 Hyperband has been implemented